Search by Keyword

 Then came the second version of the Vee-Jay album “Introducing…The Beatles.”
 The first version of the album, released on January 10th, 1964, didn’t feature the song since, when the track list was formulized back on July 22nd, 1963, Vee-Jay didn’t want to include a single that was previously a failure.
 Since the mother plates where already made back in July, 1963, they rush released the album as it was.
 But because of litigation with Capitol records concerning the inclusion of “Love Me Do” and “P.S.
 I Love You” (which were on the first version of the album), Vee-Jay records deleted these two songs from the album and re-released it on February 10th, 1964, with “Ask Me Why” and “Please Please Me” in their place.
 This album went on to become a million seller and peak at #2 on the Billboard album chart, not being able to bypass “Meet The Beatles!” at #1.

 Vee-Jay records was quick to follow this with an album entitled “Jolly What!
 England’s Greatest Recording Stars: The Beatles and Frank Ifield On Stage” on February 26th, 1964.
 Both sides of the first two failed Vee-Jay singles from 1963, including “Please Please Me,” were the only Beatles songs on this album.
-The rest of the record was taken up with Frank Ifield songs, including his US Top 5 hit from 1962, “I Remember You.”
+The rest of the record was taken up with Frank Ifield songs, including his US Top Five hit from 1962, “I Remember You.”
 This wasn’t enough of a draw for this supposedly ‘live’ album to sell well, as only 50,000 copies were sold, and a lot of these were returned shortly thereafter.

 In August of 1964, we see the next appearance of the song as a Vee-Jay reissue single on their “Oldies 45” label.
 This made the song available as a single for another 14 months, still featuring “From Me To You” as its b-side.

-Three more album attempts were made by Vee-Jay records to cash in on the Beatles catalog before they were ordered to ‘cease and desist.’
+Three more album attempts were made by Vee-Jay records to cash in on the Beatles catalog before they were ordered to "cease and desist."
 The first was “The Beatles vs. The Four Seasons,” released on October 1st, 1964, which coupled the “Introducing…The Beatles” album with “The Golden Hits of the Four Seasons” as a double album.
-This compilation album only peaked at #142 on the Billboard charts, selling a mere 20,000 copies.
-Then came a desperate act in repackaging the “Jolly What” album as “The Beatles And Frank Ifield On Stage,” which was released on October 10th, 1964 but only reached #104 on the Billboard album charts.
+This compilation album only peaked at #142 on the Billboard chart, selling a mere 20,000 copies.
+Then came a desperate act in repackaging the “Jolly What” album as “The Beatles And Frank Ifield On Stage,” which was released on October 10th, 1964 but only reached #104 on the Billboard album chart.
 The next appearance of the song was on a repackage of the “Introducing…The Beatles” album as “Songs, Pictures And Stories Of The Fabulous Beatles” released on October 12th, 1964.
 It was actually the original “Introducing” album placed in a new sleeve.
 Many deceived Beatles' fans purhcased this album, which peaked at #63 on the Billboard album chart and sold 400,000 copies.

 The next appearance of “Please Please Me” was on the Capitol album “The Early Beatles” which appeared on the scene on March 22nd, 1965.
 This became the only album to contain the song throughout the '60s.
 Incidentally, mono copies of this album contained a "Type B" mix of the songs created by Capitol Records that combined both channels of the stereo mix into one, the legitimate mono mixes of these songs created by George Martin appearing on the above mentioned Vee-Jay releases.
 "The Early Beatles" then appeared on an individual CD on January 21st, 2014, containing both the mono and stereo mixes on one disc.